buttairfly/W2801_Arduino_BitBanger/Readme.md

 ## compilation and upload

 - use 'upload-to-arduino.sh' to compile arduino script and upload to it
-- arduino must be plugged in at port `ttyUSB0`
+- arduino must be plugged in at device `/dev/ttyUSB0` or modify it at the upload script

 ```sh
 ./upload-to-arduino